-In vRealize Operations Manager, you use alerts on a group to review the summary alert information for hosts and virtual machine descendant objects so that you can see how the state of one object type can affect the state of the other.
+In vRealize Operations Manager, you use alerts on a group to review the summary alert information for hosts and virtual machine descendant objects.
+Using this method, you can see how the state of one object type can affect the state of the other.

 As a network operations center engineer, you are responsible for monitoring a group of hosts and virtual machines for the sales department.
 As part of your daily tasks, you check the state of the objects in the group to determine if there are any immediate problems or any upcoming problems based on generated alerts.
-To do this you start with your group of objects, particularly the host systems in the group, and review the information in the Summary tab.
+You start with your group of objects, particularly the host systems in the group, and review the information in the Summary tab.

 In this example, the group includes the following object alerts.